-Spring is in the air, and your house may be begging for some much-needed post-winter freshening.
-Don’t let the idea of spring cleaning overwhelm you.
-Here are 10 easy ways you can freshen up your home for the new season — without toxic chemicals!
+Spring is almost here, and your house may be begging for some much-needed post-winter freshening.
+You can do it without toxic chemicals!
+Here are 10 easy ways you can spring clean your home for the new season, from top to bottom, without toxic chemicals.
+Watch out, dust and grime!

 - Create a non-toxic room spray by mixing ¼ cup vodka, 1 cup water, 15 drops lavender essential oil, 10 drops tea tree essential oil, and 5 drops eucalyptus essential oil in a spray bottle.
 Also makes a great deodorizer for pet bedding.